wp-plugins/brown-paper-tickets/readme.txt

 To obtain your developer ID, you must first have developer tools added to your Brown Paper Tickets account.
 First log into BPT, then go to [Account Functions](https://www.brownpapertickets.com/user/functions.html).
 Click Developer Tools and then add.
 You'll see a new link in the BPT navigation titled "Developer".
 Click that and you'll see your developer ID listed at the top.

 Your client ID is typically whatever you use to log into Brown Paper Tickets.
+If you are having issues with your client ID, please contact [client services](mailto:support@brownpapertickets.com).

 == Plugin Usage ==